 - The benefits of applying modelling and systems engineering to a city scale simulation

-Who the event is targeted towards:
+Who this event is targeted towards:

 The event is applicable to organisations that: